intel-ai-tce/ai-documents/AEM/DEVCATALOG_TEMPLATE.md

 # Workflow/Use Case Title

+## Introduction

+Briefly describe Industry vertical, problem and solution.
+ -  Problem Statement from Customer POV: <Describe “What”: Applicable Verticals, Input & Output>
+ -  How does the Solution solve Customer’s problem?
+ -
 Start with a short (~300 characters) teaser description of what this workflow does, useful as the summary in the dev catalog.
 Use "active" language.
 For example,